(Pocket-lint) - Snap has a new section in Snapchat, called Spotlight, which is designed to surface TikTok-like viral videos from users.

 Where is Snapchat Spotlight available?

-Spotlight is launching in 11 countries: the US, UK, Australia, Canada, Denmark, France, Germany, Ireland, New Zealand, Norway, and Sweden.
+At launch, Snapchat is available in 11 countries: the US, UK, Australia, Canada, Denmark, France, Germany, Ireland, New Zealand, Norway, and Sweden.

 Want to know more?